ktenzel/JS_Week_4/README.md

 | |API Gateway | Allows devs. to monitor their APIs. |
 | |Direct Connect | Creates a dedicated connection from a local network to AWS.|

+There are several other sections I have in my written notes that I will continue to transcribe to this readme.
+I was able to make it to the Identity and Access Management Lab where I started learning about making users in AWS.

 ## Technologies Used
 Amazon Web Services

+##Future use
+With the upcoming group project I'm hoping to use AWS Dynamo DB to replace Firebase, build users with IAM and use AWS's mapping service for working with locations.
+Further more as we move into Android, AWS's Mobile Hub will really help.
+I'm also interested in potentially using Alexa to integrate with a possible capstone project.

 ### License
 I do not own any of this information, notes were taken from Udemy course https://www.udemy.com/aws-certified-developer-associate/learn/v4/overview